Pashteen says campaign on social media begun to malign them

 ISLAMABAD: After an attack and subsequent clash between troops and activists at a security post in northern Pakistan, organisers of a rights movement say a campaign of intimidation against them has intensified, with many top leaders detained.

-The military denies a crackdown against the Pashtun Tahaffuz Movement (PTM), but says it is acting against lawbreakers.
+The military denies a crackdown on the Pashtun Tahaffuz Movement (PTM), but says it is acting against lawbreakers.

 Manzoor Pashteen, the PTM’s figurehead, said he has seen his closest aides detained.
 Two lawmakers who are part of the group’s leadership have also been arreted.